Deterministic Teleportation and Universal Computation Without Particle Exchange: Introduction

 This counterfactual communication was generalised to sending quantum information exchange-free for the first time in the Salih14 protocol \cite{Salih2016Qubit,*Salih2014Qubit}, also known as counterportation, proposing an exchange-free quantum CNOT gate as a new computing primitive.
 The exchange-free CNOT was later employed by Zaman et al to propose exchange-free Bell analysis, albeit with a 50\% theoretical efficiency limit \cite{Zaman2018SalihBell}.

-By contrast, the controlled $\hat{R}_z$-rotation we propose here, based on the above-mentioned CNOT gate, is universal and has no theoretical limit on efficiency.
+Significantly, the controlled $\hat{R}_z$-rotation we propose here, based on the above-mentioned CNOT gate, is both universal and has no theoretical limit on efficiency.
+By contrast, the gates proposed in \mbox{\cite{Salih2016Qubit,*Salih2014Qubit,guo2014counterfactual}} have a theoretical limit on efficiency in the absence of classical communication, while the one in \mbox{\cite{Li2019CFStateEx}}, besides being impractically complicated, is not universal.
 We then combine quantum teleportation with exchange-free computation at a distance to propose deterministic exchange-free teleportation.
 The core of this gate is set up by the entangling operation enabled by a one-dimensional cavity atom system.
 The ground state of an atom in a cavity can be put into a superposition of being on-resonant (a zero) and reflecting, or off-resonant (a one) and transmitting, a photon \cite{Hu2009QuantumDot,Reiserer2015Cavity}.
 We then construct a counterfactual way of probing whether Bob is blocking/not blocking (transmitting/reflecting) using the standard counterfactual communication-style protocol.